Acts of Kindness- To perform an act of contribution, help, kindness or share with someone if you know they need it.

 Another sweet friend came over to visit the baby and deliver a meal, and she brought a $3 bottle of wine from Aldi to crack open with me.
 She said it was her favorite bottle and loved that it didn’t cost much.
 It was delicious!
 Sipping a glass of wine with her while a fellow relative watched the girls was so nice.
 Good company, a tasty glass of wine, and hilarious conversation was such a mood boost to a freshly postpartum mom.

 I had three or four friends actually ask me for my dinner preference.
 They all gave me 2-3 options and let us pick.
 I have never done that before, but I thought this was the best idea!
-People just blow me away.
+People just blow me away with their acts of kindness.

 BED TIME/QUALITY TIME WITH OLDER KIDS